Weinstein exactness of nearby Lagrangians and related questions: Proof of Theorem

-We now turn our attention to Theorem~\ref{thm:conjecture}.
-To obtain a proof, we first introduce some capacities inspired by work of Cieliebak and Mohnke~\cite{CieliebakMohnke2018} (Section~\ref{subsec:capacities}), and we explain how their finiteness implies the {first half of the} theorem (Section~\ref{subsec:finiteness-capacities}).
+To obtain a proof, we first introduce some capacities inspired by work of Cieliebak and Mohnke~\cite{CieliebakMohnke2018} (Section~\ref{subsec:capacities}), and we explain how their finiteness implies Theorem~\ref{thm:conjecture} (Section~\ref{subsec:finiteness-capacities}).
 We show that this straightforwardly yields Theorem~\ref{thm:nbhd-of-H-exactness} (Section~\ref{subsec:proof-nbhd-H-exactness}).
 We then prove that Conjecture~\ref{conj: r Vit} is closed under covering, which concludes the proof of Theorem~\ref{thm:conjecture} (Section~\ref{subsec:conj-r-Vit_corverings}).
 Finally, we state and prove its homotopical variant (Section~\ref{subsec:proof_thm-conj-torus}).
-Note that the methods developed here will also be central to the proof of Theorem~\ref{thm:limits}.
+Note that the methods developed here will also be central to the proof of the results announced in Section~\ref{subsec:related-questions}.